kekosaurusrexx/Blockchain/README.md

 # Blockchain
-This is a simple proof of concept of a blockchain written in python
+This is a simple proof of concept of a blockchain written in python.
+It aims to correctly implement a blockchain with mining, transactions, smart contracts and networking.
+Written for a university project.

 ## ToDos
 - Load chain from block-files